Macclesfield F.C.

 Macclesfield Football Club is an association football club based in Macclesfield, Cheshire, England.
-The club currently competes in the National League North, the sixth tier of the English football league system and plays its home games at Moss Rose (known as the Leasing.com Stadium for sponsorship reasons).
+The club currently competes in the National League North, the sixth tier of the English football league system, and plays its home games at the Moss Rose (known as the Leasing.com Stadium for sponsorship reasons).

 Macclesfield is a phoenix club of the former Macclesfield Town F.C. founded in 1874, which was wound-up after a High Court ruling on 16 September 2020.
 The club joined the North West Counties Premier Division, the fifth step of the National League system ahead of the 2021–22 season.
 Macclesfield recorded three promotions in the four subsequent seasons, winning the North West Counties Premier Division in 2022, the NPL Division One West in 2023, and the NPL Premier Division in 2025.
 The team also reached the semi-final of the FA Trophy in 2024.
+In 2026, they reached the fourth round of the FA Cup by becoming the first sixth-tier team to beat a top-tier team (Premier League side Crystal Palace, the reigning FA Cup holders).

 History

 Macclesfield F.C. is a successor to Macclesfield Town.
 Founded in 1874, Macclesfield Town was liquidated and expelled from the National League in 2020 because of debts of over £500,000.
 Its assets were put up for sale, including the Moss Rose stadium on the Rightmove property website.
 In October 2020, the stadium and all available assets were purchased by Robert Smethurst, the owner of Stockport Town, with the aim of returning professional football to Macclesfield by creating the phoenix club as Macclesfield F.C.
 Smethurst appointed the Welsh former professional footballer Robbie Savage as a member of the board for the new phoenix club with Danny Whitaker as manager.
 He also invested in upgrading the stadium to improve the commercial viability of the new club.

 In May 2021, it was announced that Macclesfield would be placed in the NWCFL Premier Division, the fifth step of the National League system (ninth tier in the English football pyramid), for their first season.
 Savage announced that the club would be joining with his foundation to offer free tickets to foundation participants to encourage youth attendance at the club's matches.
 Macclesfield entered the FA Vase for the first time in 2021–22.